OmaarGaber/Computer-Vision---object-tracking-and-detection/README.md

-# Object Detection and Tracking (Webcam / attached Video)
+# Object Detection and Tracking (Webcam / External Video)

 This project demonstrates a basic motion detection and object tracking system using OpenCV.
 It captures a video stream, processes the frames to detect motion, and highlights areas of movement with bounding rectangles.
 The processed video is saved to an output file.